Chirag-ahir/SFC-Preparation/README.md

 What is change set?<br>
 Change set is a powerful tool for deploying customizations and changes between Salesforce orgs.
 Change sets can contain a variety of components like Apex code, objects, fields, page layouts, and more, which can be deployed from a sandbox environment to a production environment or from one sandbox to another.

+What is Export data settings?<br>
+Export Data Settings is a feature that allows you to control which users can export data from Salesforce and how much data they can export at a time.
+You can enable or disable the Export Reports permission for different profiles or permission sets, and set a maximum number of records that can be exported per hour for your org

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>